-The Mid Atlantic Curling Association is a loose confederation of four clubs, formerly five clubs, in the Mid-Atlantic area: Plainfield Curling Club (Plainfield, NJ); Philadelphia Curling Club (Paoli, PA); Chesapeake Curling Club (Easton, MD); Potomac Curling Club (Laurel, MD); Hershey Curling Club (no longer active).
+The Mid Atlantic Curling Association is a loose confederation of five clubs, formerly six clubs, in the Mid-Atlantic area: Plainfield Curling Club (Plainfield, NJ); Philadelphia Curling Club (Paoli, PA); Bucks County Curling Club (Warminster, PA); Chesapeake Curling Club (Easton, MD); Potomac Curling Club (Laurel, MD); Hershey Curling Club (no longer active).

 The intent of the MACA is to promote curling and camaraderie among the various clubs, and to give curlers the opportunity to travel and play at other clubs in a friendly environment.